 Let's make a cart of minigames!

-This has totally been done before (see @josefnpat's carts here) but I was thinking of pushing it a bit further with 16 minigames plus an over-arching "meta" game to tie them all together, and give the player a "final score" etc. Kind of like an homage to Lazy Jones on the C64:
+Totally been done before (see @josefnpat's carts here).
+But we should try 16 minigames plus an over-arching "meta" game to tie them all together, give the player a "final score" etc.

 -436 tokens each